Last updated: May 5, 2026

 Which program usually pays more: Adult Foster Care or PCA?

 They pay in different ways, so it depends.
 Adult Foster Care uses a daily caregiver payment, with an official Massachusetts minimum of $25 a day for Level I and $49 a day for Level II.
-The PCA program pays by the hour, with public Massachusetts rates from $19.50 to $22.40 an hour, plus some add better fit depends on hours, living arrangement, and whether the caregiver lives with the senior.
+The PCA program pays by the hour, with public Massachusetts rates from $19.50 to $22.40 an hour, plus a $3.25-an-hour complex care differential for approved tasks.
+The better fit depends on hours, living arrangement, and whether the caregiver lives with the senior.

 What is the best first phone call to make in Massachusetts?